Pinto-Fernández Group | Translational Ubiquitomics - Cancer Immunology

 TRAINING OPPORTUNITIES

-Finally, our laboratory has been always very interested in the translational aspect of our research and as a consequence, we have been involved in a number of collaborations with industry partners, including Pfizer, Boehringer Ingelheim, Incyte, Xcellomics, ONO Pharma, FORMA therapeutics, and others.
+Finally, our laboratory has always been very interested in the translational aspect of our research, and as a consequence, we have been involved in a number of collaborations with industry partners, including Pfizer, Boehringer Ingelheim, Incyte, Xcellomics, ONO Pharma, FORMA Therapeutics, and others.
 This provides an excellent opportunity to learn the complementary research dynamics happening in pharmaceutical companies.

 CURRENT TEAM: